ruaaabdu/readme/README-Template.md

 ```
  ssh-keygen -t ed25519
 ```
 3. The terminal will prompt you to enter a filename for your new file.
-If you’d like the default name, simply press the Enter key.
-There is no passphrase, so press Enter when the terminal prompts you for a password.
+If you’d like to use the default name, simply press the Enter key.
+There is no passphrase, so press Enter when the terminal prompts you for one.
-4. Navigate to the following directory in your file browser (with username being your username).
+4. Navigate to the following directory in your file browser (with username being your windows username).
 ```
 C:\Users\username
 ```